 Where to plant witch-hazel

 Witch-hazel is a plant you want to see in the fall or winter when almost everything in the garden is brown and dormant.
-Plant them where you can see them while inside your house.
+Plant them where you can see them while you’re inside.
+And ideally, enjoying a warm cup of tea or coffee while you admire them.

-Carolyn Harstad, in her excellent book “Go Native,” also offers some helpful advice for Ozark Witch-Hazel pairings:
+This advice comes from my own lived experience alongside Carolyn Harstad, who wrote the excellent book “Go Native.”
+Carolyn’s also offers some helpful advice for Ozark Witch-Hazel pairings:

 “Plant H. vernalis where you can enjoy viewing it from inside your warm, cozy house, and give it an underpinning of spring-flowering crocus and daffodils for a spring ‘pick-me-up.”